Commonly window faults and how to fix them

 Why is there condensation on my windows?

 Condensation on windows is caused by the contrast in temperature at each side of the glass.
 High quality and well insulated windows will help to reduce the likelihood of condensation forming but the issue is often to do with factors inside the home and not necessarily a fault with your windows.
 The best thing you can do to reduce condensation gathering on the inside facing pane of glass is to increase ventilation and reduce moisture within your home.
-Click here to find out more about the causes of condensation and how to prevent it forming.

 The only time that the appearance of condensation suggests a fault with your windows is if it is forming between the two panes of glass.
 This suggests that the seal on your double glazing unit has failed and the windows will not be performing at an optimum level.
 The unit will need to be replaced and resealed to prevent any further damage.
 Please contact us straight away if condensation has started to appear between the two panes of glass, as long as you are in your 10 year warranty period Safestyle will replace the unit free of charge.
-Click here to find out more about condensation and double glazing.

 Why has my uPVC window frames turned yellow?